asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Bridges/ARI-and-Bridges-Holding-Bridges.md

----

----

-**Tip: When is an Announcer channel useful?** If you want to simply play back a media file to all participants in a holding bridge, e.g., "your call is important to us, please keep waiting", you can simply initiate a `/play` operation on the holding bridge itself.
+!!! tip When is an Announcer channel useful?
+    If you want to simply play back a media file to all participants in a holding bridge, e.g., "your call is important to us, please keep waiting", you can simply initiate a `/play` operation on the holding bridge itself.
 That will perform a playback to all participants in the same fashion as an announcer channel.

     An announcer channel is particularly useful when there is someone actually on the other end of the channel, as opposed to a pre-recorded message.
 For example, you may have a call queue supervisor who wants to let everyone who is waiting for an agent that response times are especially long, but to hold on for a bit longer.
 Jumping into the holding bridge as an announcer adds a small bit of humanity to the dreaded call queue experience!

----
+[//]: # (end-tip)

 ### Music on hold, media playback, recording, and other such things